senaite/senaite2.com/docs/sample_analyses.md

 This allows to define the allowed minimum and maximum Result values and a shoulder range, where the Result is still valid, but a warning is issued.

-Congratulations 🙌 you successfully managed the Analyses in Samples.
+Congratulations 🙌 you successfully learned how to manage Analyses in Samples.
-Continue to learn more about Specifications and how they are used in SENAITE.
+Continue to learn more about Specifications and how they are used in SENAITE in the next section.